GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="TESTVALID"></a>
 ## Validation
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
-I also used the W3C Link Checker but do not include the results here to save space.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate all html and css files in the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator (Nu)](https://validator.w3.org/nu/)
     - [index.html](https://github.com/GeorgeLychock/Project-Management-Dashboard---MS2/blob/master/_documentation/testing/nu-html-validate-index-html.png), NO ERRORS